5/22 Wednesday

 227-3223

-Ongoing Sister Dorothy Stang Exhibit honors her work in Brazil as she championed a movement of peasants encouraging campaigns for sustainable use of the rain forest.
-She remained active until her brutal killing.
-This moving exhibit of singular courage remains a part of their permanent collection.
+Ongoing Sister Dorothy Stang Exhibit honors her work in Brazil.
+This Daytonian championed a movement of peasants encouraging campaigns for sustainable use of the rain forest.
+She remained active until her brutal killing in 2005 in Anapu, Brazil.

 Ongoing PeaceMobile Available for service and presentations at schools, churches and community organizations.
 They come to your site and present quality educational programs about peace, justice and nonviolent conflict resolution.